Trustworthy site? How to check a website's reputation

 Trustpilot, Google Reviews, forums.
 Be wary if a site has zero verifiable reviews.

-URLVoid, ScamAdviser, Google Safe Browsing — the databases that aggregate reports.
+URLVoid, ScamAdviser, Google Safe Browsing — the databases that gather reports.

 Public WHOIS